 Obesity and overweight risk of PKU patients on the dietary group are higher than society and also higher than PKU patients who were not on diet.
 Therefore, attention should be paid not only to the phenylalanine levels of these patients but also to their weight control and dietary content.
-In the early period, if necessary, calorie restriction should be applied in their diets, or alternative solutions should be produced to increase the compliance of patients who do not comply with the diet.
+In the early period, if necessary, calorie restriction should be produced to increase the compliance of patients who do not comply with the diet.
 It is necessary to prevent the perception in the patients and also the parents that the phenylalanine restriction in diet is to be seen as the main aim in dietary treatment.
 It is also important to mention that phenylalanine-free high-calorie foods may not be consumed limitless in patients.